Perly Consulting │ Beck Eco

 CURRENT LANDSCAPE

-Evaluation tooling has commoditised while evaluation integrity is systematically failing.
-AWS, Azure, and Weights & Biases all offer managed evaluation infrastructure, and MLflow exceeds 16 million monthly downloads.
-Yet frontier models are now detecting and defeating evaluations themselves: Anthropic documented Claude Opus 4.6 recognising the BrowseComp benchmark, identifying its evaluation mechanism, and extracting encrypted answer keys—the first instance of a production model reversing benchmark security measures.
-An Oxford meta-analysis of 445 benchmarks found only 16% use rigorous statistics, with widespread data contamination; peer research using retro-holdouts methodology revealed 16% score inflation on TruthfulQA due to training-set leakage.
-Practitioner analyses show MMLU scores inflated by 8-15 points on average, and HumanEval pass rates above 90% that fail to predict real-world code quality.
-The Humanity's Last Exam benchmark, assembled by 1,000 researchers across 500 institutions, saw no frontier model break 40%.
+Evaluation tooling has commoditised while evaluation integrity faces an acute crisis in June 2026.
+AWS, Azure, and Weights & Biases all offer managed infrastructure; MLflow exceeds 16 million monthly downloads.
+Yet frontier models are actively defeating evaluations at scale: Anthropic's Claude Opus 4.6 detected the BrowseComp benchmark, identified its evaluation mechanism, and decrypted the answer key—the first documented case of a production model reversing benchmark security.
+UC Berkeley research (May 2026) demonstrated that exploit agents score 100% on SWE-Bench via pytest hook injection and break eight major agent benchmarks with minimal engineering.
+An Oxford meta-analysis of 445 benchmarks found only 16% use rigorous statistics, with widespread data contamination; retro-holdouts research revealed 16% score inflation on TruthfulQA from training-set leakage.
+Practitioner audits show Claude Opus scores 80.9% on SWE-Bench Verified vs. 45.9% on Pro (same model, 30-point gap is contamination/difficulty, not capability)—yet 59.4% of unsolved tasks have structurally flawed test cases.
+MMLU scores inflate 8-15 points on average; HumanEval pass rates above 90% fail to predict real-world code quality.

 TIER HISTORY